Black Destroyer

 "Black Destroyer" is a science fiction short story by Canadian-American writer A. E. van Vogt, first published in Astounding SF in July 1939.
 It has been marked as the story that represents the start of the Golden Age of Science Fiction.

 "Black Destroyer" was combined with several other short stories to form the novel The Voyage of the Space Beagle.
-It was claimed as an inspiration for the movie Alien and van Vogt collected an out-of-court settlement of $50,000 from 20th Century Fox.
+The novel was claimed as an inspiration for the movie Alien and van Vogt collected an out-of-court settlement of $50,000 from 20th Century Fox.

 Plot summary

-A Coeurl, a large, intelligent, tentacled black cat-like animal, considers its near-future starvation as its food source of id-creatures has been hunted to extinction.
+A Coeurl, a large, immortal, intelligent and tentacled black cat-like animal, considers its near-future starvation as its food source of id-creatures has been hunted to extinction.
 Just as all seems lost, a spaceship lands near an abandoned Coeurl city and id-creatures pour out ("id" turns out to be its phosphorus-based nutrient (Note: This "id" is changed to "potassium suspended in living tissue (cells)" in The Voyage of the Space Beagle though actually this is how the simulated id concocted by the chemist Kent is described: "living cells with potassium in suspension" (van Vogt 2008).
 However, the simulated id that Kent concocted "was held in suspension in a manner that was almost useless" to the coerl(van Vogt 2008).
 Elsewhere it is stated: "he must eat living creatures.. substance.. obtained only from tissues that still palpitated with the flow of life" (van Vogt 2008).)).
 He quickly surmises they are a scientific expedition from another star, which excites him as he considers scientists to be unlikely to harm him.
 He approaches them as if simply curious.
 The human expedition is first concerned about the Coeurl's approach, but he shows himself to be intelligent and attempting to communicate via radio waves.
 Assuming an intelligent species would be as curious about them as they are about him, they show him their ship.
 The Coeurl begins to plan to kill all of the men onboard and then fly to wherever they came from so he will have "unlimited id".

 Tortured by his long starvation, the Coeurl kills a man that went off exploring and eats his id.
 Examining the body, the humans discover it has been drained of all its phosphorus (which the coeurl accomplishes through controlling vibration), and conclude the Coeurl is the killer.
 To test their theory, they bring the Coeurl a bowl of phosphorus, which he attacks with relish and almost kills the person who delivered it.
 They lock him up, but the Coeurl's ability to control "vibrations of every description" allows him to easily open the electric lock.
 He waits until they are sleeping and then kills several crew members before returning to the cage.
 This does not fool the men, and they begin planning ways to kill him.